Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Pneumocystosis (pneumocystosis, pneumocystis pneumonia) is an opportunistic infectious disease caused by Pneumocystis jiroveci (formerly known as Pneumocystis carinii), characterized by the development of pneumocystis pneumonia.
-In connection with the possible defeat of other organs and systems, the term "pneumocystosis" is more justified.
+Pneumocystosis (pneumocystis pneumonia) is an opportunistic infectious disease caused by Pneumocystis jiroveci (old name - Pneumocystis carinii), characterized by the development of pneumocystis pneumonia.
+Due to the possible damage to other organs and systems, the term "pneumocystosis" is more justified.

-P. Jiroveci (formerly P. Carinii) is a common cause of pneumonia in immunodeficient patients, especially in HIV-infected patients.
-Symptoms of pneumocystosis include fever, dyspnoea and cough.
-Diagnosis requires the identification of an organism in a sputum sample.
-Treatment of pneumocystis is carried out with antibiotics, usually trimethoprim-sulfamethoxazole or pentamidine and glucocorticoids in patients with PaO2 less than 70 mmHg.
-Art.
-The prognosis is generally favorable with timely treatment.
+P. jiroveci (formerly P. carinii) is a common cause of pneumonia in immunocompromised patients, especially those with HIV infection.
+Symptoms of pneumocystis include fever, dyspnea, and cough.
+Diagnosis requires identification of the organism in a sputum specimen.
+Treatment of pneumocystis is with antibiotics, usually trimethoprim-sulfamethoxazole or pentamidine, and glucocorticoids in patients with a PaO2 less than 70 mmHg.
+Prognosis is generally good with prompt treatment.

 Epidemiology

-Among opportunistic infections in AIDS, pneumocystis is one of the most common diseases.
-Pneumocystis is diagnosed throughout the year, but the greatest number of diseases falls on the winter-spring period with a peak in February-April.
+Among opportunistic infections in AIDS, pneumocystosis is one of the most common diseases.
+Pneumocystosis is diagnosed throughout the year, but the greatest number of cases occurs in the winter-spring period with a maximum in February-April.

-The primary reservoir in the nature of pneumocyst is not known.
-Pneumocysts are widespread in all regions of the world and are found in virtually all animals: wild, synanthropic and agricultural.
-A wide spread of pneumocystis among people was also revealed.
-Infection with pneumocystis occurs aerogenically from a person (patient or carrier).
-In the study of nosocomial pneumocystosis outbreaks, the dominant role of medical personnel as a source of infection has been demonstrated.
-In the department for patients with HIV infection, a wide spread of pneumocyst among patients (92.9%) and personnel (80%) was revealed.
+The primary reservoir of pneumocystis in nature is unknown.
+Pneumocystis are widespread in all regions of the world and are found in almost all animals: wild, synanthropic and farm animals.
+Widespread carriage of pneumocystis among humans has been revealed.
+Infection with pneumocystis occurs through the air from a person (patient or carrier).
+When studying nosocomial outbreaks of pneumocystis, the dominant role of medical personnel as a source of infection has been proven.
+In the department for patients with HIV infection, widespread carriage of pneumocystis among patients (92.9%) and personnel (80%) was revealed.

-Most researchers believe that the mechanism of a clinically pronounced disease is mainly associated with the activation of a latent infection.
-People become infected in early childhood - even before the age of 7 months, and in 2-4 years already 60-70% of children are infected.
-On the other hand, cases of group diseases with pneumocystis and outbreaks of intra-biliary infection are well known not only in children, but also in adults (in preterm infants, young children with CNS pathology, in hemoblastosis departments, in a tuberculosis hospital).
-Cases of family infection are described (sources of infection were parents, and their weakened children became ill).
-The development of relapses of pneumocystis pneumonia in patients with HIV infection is most likely due not to the activation of a latent infection, but to a new infection.
+Most researchers believe that the mechanism of clinically expressed disease is mainly associated with the activation of latent infection.
+People become infected in early childhood - even before the age of 7 months, and by the age of 2-4 years, 60-70% of children are infected.
+On the other hand, there are well-known cases of group pneumocystosis diseases and outbreaks of hospital-acquired infection not only in children but also in adults (in departments for premature babies, young children with CNS pathology, in departments for patients with hemoblastoses, in a tuberculosis hospital).
+Cases of family infection have been described (the sources of infection were parents, and their weakened children fell ill).
+The development of relapses of pneumocystis pneumonia in patients with HIV infection is most likely associated not with the activation of latent infection, but with a new infection.

-Violation of cellular and humoral immunity predisposes to the development of the disease, but the main importance is T-cell immunodeficiency: a decrease in the number of CD4-cells and an increase in the content of cytotoxic cells leads to disease manifestation.
+Impaired cellular and humoral immunity predisposes to the development of the disease, but T-cell immunodeficiency is of primary importance: a decrease in the number of CD4 cells and an increase in the content of cytotoxic cells leads to the manifestation of the disease.

-P. Jiroveci is a ubiquitous organism transmitted by airborne droplets that does not cause any diseases in immunocompetent patients.
-Patients with HIV infection and CD4 + count <200 / μL, patients after organ transplantation, with hematologic oncological diseases and patients taking glucocorticoids, are at risk of developing P. Jiroveci-pneumonia.
+P. jiroveci is a ubiquitous airborne organism that does not cause any disease in immunocompetent patients.
+Patients with HIV infection and CD4+ counts <200/μL, organ transplant patients, hematologic malignancies, and patients receiving glucocorticoids are at risk for developing P. jiroveci pneumonia.

 Risk factors

-Pneumocystosis has a risk group - people with HIV infection, premature babies, weakened infants and children of early age with agammaglobulinemia or hypogammaglobulenemia, rickets, hypotrophy, leukemia patients, oncological diseases, organ recipients receiving immunosuppressants.
-Elderly people from nursing homes, sick with tuberculosis.
+Pneumocystis has risk groups - patients with HIV infection, premature, weakened newborns and young children with agammaglobulinemia or hypogammaglobulinemia, rickets, hypotrophy, patients with leukemia, cancer, organ recipients receiving immunosuppressants, elderly people from nursing homes, patients with tuberculosis.

 Pathogenesis

-The pathogenesis of pneumocystis pneumonia is associated with mechanical damage to the walls of the interstitium of the lungs.
-The entire life cycle of pneumocysts passes in the alveolus, to the wall of which they are very tightly attached.
-To develop pneumocysts, a large amount of oxygen is needed.
-Gradually multiplying, they fill the entire alveolar space, capturing all large areas of the lung tissue.
-With close contact of trophozoites with the walls of the alveoli, the pulmonary tissue deteriorates, the extensibility of the lungs gradually decreases, and the thickness of the alveolar walls increases 5-20 times.
-As a result, the alveolar-capillary block develops, which leads to severe hypoxia.
-The formation of atelectasis sites aggravates the violation of ventilation and gas exchange.
-In patients with immunodeficiency states, a marked decrease in the number of CD4 + lymphocytes (less than 0.2 × 10 9 / L) is critical for the development of PCP.
+The pathogenesis of Pneumocystis pneumonia is associated with mechanical damage to the walls of the pulmonary interstitium.
+The entire life cycle of Pneumocysts occurs in the alveoli, to the wall of which they are very tightly attached.
+Pneumocysts need a large amount of oxygen to develop.
+Gradually multiplying, they fill the entire alveolar space, capturing ever larger areas of lung tissue.
+With close contact of trophozoites with the walls of the alveoli, damage to the lung tissue occurs, the extensibility of the lungs gradually decreases, and the thickness of the alveolar walls increases by 5-20 times.
+As a result, an alveolar-capillary block develops, which leads to severe hypoxia.
+The formation of atelectasis areas aggravates the violation of ventilation and gas exchange.
+In patients with immunodeficiency states, a marked decrease in the number of CD4 + lymphocytes (less than 0.2x10 9 /l) is critical for the development of Pneumocystis pneumonia.

-Most have fever, dyspnea and a dry, unproductive cough that develops subacutely (more than a few weeks, HIV infection) or acutely (for more than a few days, other causes that damage cellular immunity).
-Chest X-ray diffusion shows diffuse, bilateral infiltrates in the roots, but 20-30% of patients have normal x-rays.
-Investigation of arterial blood gases reveals hypoxemia, with an increase in the alveolar-arterial gradient of O2, and lung function studies show an altered diffusion capacity (although this is rarely done for diagnosis).
+Most have fever, dyspnea, and a dry, nonproductive cough that develops subacutely (more than a few weeks; HIV infection) or acutely (more than a few days; other causes that impair cell-mediated immunity).
+Chest radiography characteristically shows diffuse, bilateral hilar infiltrates, but 20% to 30% of patients have normal radiographs.
+Arterial blood gas studies reveal hypoxemia, with an increased alveolar-arterial O2 gradient, and pulmonary function tests show altered diffusing capacity (although this is rarely done diagnostically).

 Where does it hurt?